Movement-DAO/move-docs/docs/dao/intro/genesis.md

 ### Treasury Oversight

 As of August 2022, the DAO's [Gnosis Safe](/peace/governance/multisig) had not yet invested in any significant asset diversification strategies.
-The DAO should appoint a treasury committee where individuals with prior experience managing at least $1,000,000 worth of cryptocurrency over an extended length of time, either individually or through multisig wallets, can make written recommendations to the DAO.
+The DAO should appoint a treasury committee where individuals with prior experience managing at least $1,000,000 worth of cryptocurrency over an extended length of time, either individually or through Multi-sig wallets, can make written recommendations to the DAO.
 Community/contributor recommendations endorsed by committee members should also be considered.

 _See [Governance MIP-001](https://snapshot.org/#/movedao.eth/proposal/0x5494278f1f52faed8f2a0d61f0909d81d92364fa871a2b9183a61ce179bc7671) ([IPFS](https://snapshot.mypinata.cloud/ipfs/QmRDyENgBHSDNr3YuoGhS3yvnyzNfumtxoKm39h8NsD9Jn))._